Key Takeaways

 Fellow Tornado Cash developers Roman Storm and Roman Semenov are also facing charges of money laundering and violating sanctions in the US.
 Storm’s trial should take place in September, while American authorities are yet to catch Semenov.

 If Pertsev receives a guilty verdict from a three-judge panel, industry experts warn that it could prompt global authorities to intensify their crackdown on developers of blockchain-based privacy platforms.
-Such a decision could emit a “dangerous signal,” not only affecting developers of privacy tools but also those responsible for platforms using them.
+Such a decision could emit a “dangerous signal,” not only to developers of privacy tools but also to those responsible for platforms using them.
 On the other hand, an acquittal for Pertsev would likely provide a collective sense of relief within the developer community.

 Top crypto lawyer David Lesperance told CCN that Alexey Pertsev’s case breaks ground in two significant ways.